himanshuchakraborty/Agent-triage/README.md

 incident_tools.filtered(...) returns a scoped toolset that only includes the most relevant tools.
 This reduces prompt size and makes the model less likely to choose the wrong tool.

 The final execution step, agent.run_sync(query, deps=deps, toolsets=[scoped_toolset]), wires everything together: the query goes in, the filtered toolset is available, the model uses tools and retries when needed, and the final result.output is a validated SeverityResult.

+ctx = runtime context object passed into tools/instructions RunContext = wrapper around dependencies and runtime state IncidentDeps = dependency container holding business data FunctionToolset = collection of callable tools exposed to the agent ModelRetry = built-in repair signal that tells the model to retry with better input output_validator = guardrail for final structured output